Santa Monica neighborhoods: North of San Vicente / La Mesa Drive

-North of San Vicente Boulevard, which is the northernmost major street in Santa Monica, is an area that features some of Santa Monica's largest residential lots.
-These lots have views of the Riviera Country Club, Santa Monica Canyon and the Pacific Ocean.
-These streets are generally considered a subsection of the North of Montana neighborhood, and include La Mesa Drive, La Mesa Way, Gale Place (developed by one of the area's prolific post-depression contractors, Cecil Gale), Woodacres Road, Esparta Way, Ermont Place, Foxtail Drive, Larkin Place, Winnett Place, Adelaide Drive and Adelaide Place.
-This is part of the "North of Montana" 90402 zip code.
+North of San Vicente Boulevard, the northernmost major street in Santa Monica, is an area that features some of Santa Monica's largest residential lots.
+The properties have views of the Riviera Country Club, Santa Monica Canyon and the Pacific Ocean.
+These streets are generally considered a subsection of the North of Montana neighborhood, and include La Mesa Drive, La Mesa Way, Gale Place (developed by one of the region's prolific post-Great Depression contractors, Cecil Gale), Woodacres Road, Esparta Way, Ermont Place, Foxtail Drive, Larkin Place, Winnett Place, Adelaide Drive, and Adelaide Place.
+Streets north of San Vicente are usually short and contain gated estates.

+The area is also a part of the 90402 ZIP Code.
+The Santa Monica Stairs sit at 4th Street, a set of 189 steps that lead down into the canyon.

-North of Montana Avenue
+North of Montana

-North of Montana Avenue consists of larger family homes of varying styles and age on larger lots.
-It is one of the most expensive areas in the Westside of Los Angeles.
-The streets in this portion of Santa Monica are San Vicente Boulevard, Georgina Avenue, Marguerita Avenue, Alta Avenue, Carlyle Avenue, Brentwood Terrace, Ocean Avenue, and the "numbered streets" 4th Street, 7th Street, Lincoln Boulevard (where 8th Street would have been), 9th Street, 10th Street, 11th Street, 12th Street, Euclid Street (which is where 13th Street would have been), 14th Street, 15th Street (the dividing line for Franklin versus Roosevelt Elementary schools), 16th Street, 17th Street (which is where Gillette's Regent Square tract begins) 18th Street, 19th Street, 20th Street, 21st Street, 21st Place (this is Gillette's cleaver extra street created by eliminating five alleys and narrowing streets, where the Gillette Regent Square tract ends and where 21st and a Half Street would have been), 22nd Street, 23rd Street, 24th Street, 25th Street and 26th Street.
-Most of the lot sizes are 7500 sqft on 50' X 150' lots.
-The South of San Vicente, North of Montana streets provide an understated conventional walkable play-in-street feel.
-Among the streets south of San Vicente, the streets west of 7th Street are coveted for their proximity to Palisades Park on the bluffs overlooking the Pacific Ocean and wide streets with stately homes on deep 100' foot wide lots.
-The Gillette's Regent Square tract, developed by King Gillette - the razor blade manufacturer, are 9,000 square feet on 60' x 150' lots.
-The Gillette Regent Square section is coveted by potential home buyers for the larger homes allowed under the very restrictive zoning laws, wider lots and mature street trees.
+The neighborhood north of Montana Avenue consists of larger family homes of varying styles and ages on larger lots.
+It is one of the most expensive areas on the Westside of Los Angeles.
+The streets in this portion of Santa Monica are San Vicente Boulevard, Georgina Avenue, Marguerita Avenue, Alta Avenue, Carlyle Avenue, Brentwood Terrace, Ocean Avenue, and numbered streets between 4th Street and 26th Street.
+Most of the properties are 7,500 sq ft on 50' by 150' lots.
+The streets south of San Vicente Boulevard and north of Montana Avenue provide an understated, conventional, walkable, play-in-street feel.
+The roads west of 7th Street are coveted for their proximity to Palisades Park and their stately homes on deep, 100' foot-wide lots.
+The Gillette's Regent Square tract's properties, developed by King Gillette, are 9,000 sq ft on 60' by 150' lots.
+Some potential home buyers covet the Gillette Regent Square section because of its larger homes, wider lots and mature street trees.